-The proportion of areas affected by anoxia was after the update unchanged at 16%.
-However, as different areas were affected, the volume did show a small decrease from 9% to 8%.

-Small changes were also found for the portion of areas suffering from hypoxia, which increased from 29% to 30%.
-The volume of hypoxic water was unchanged at 20%.
-The updated results for 2015 follow the oxygen development that has prevailed since the regime shift in 1999.
+The proportion of areas affected by anoxia was after the update more or less unchanged (17 % to 16%).
+However, as different areas were affected, the volume did show a small increase from 9% to 10%.
+Small changes were also found for the portion of areas suffering from hypoxia, which decreased from 28% to 27%.
+The volume of hypoxic water was unchanged at 19%.
+The updated results for 2016 follow the oxygen development that has prevailed since the regime shift in 1999.